Candidate Information

 ANDOVER BORO: Borough Council, two seats open

-BRANCHVILLE: Borough Council, two seats open
+BRANCHVILLE: Borough Council, yet to come

-FRANKFORD: Township Committee, one seat open
+FRANKFORD: Township Committee, two seats open

 FRANKLIN: Common Council, two seats open

-FREDON: Township Committee, two seats open
+FREDON: Township Committee, one seat open

-GREEN: Township Committee, one seat open
+GREEN: Township Committee, two seats open

 HAMBURG: Borough Council, two seats open

-HAMPTON: Township Committee, two seats open
+HAMPTON: Township Committee, one seat open

-HARDYSTON: Township Council, one seat open
+HARDYSTON: Township Council, two seats open

 HOPATCONG: Borough Council, two seats open

-LAFAYETTE: Township Committee, one seat open
+LAFAYETTE: Township Committee, three seats open

-MONTAGUE: Township Committee, two seats open
+MONTAGUE: Township Committee, one seat open

 OGDENSBURG: Common Council, two seats open

-SANDYSTON: Township Committee, one seat open
+SANDYSTON: Township Committee, To Come

-SPARTA: Township Council, two seats open
+SPARTA: No Primary; Township Council, no seats open

 STANHOPE: Borough Council, two seats open